-Note 13-Risk management
+Note 12-Risk management

 The County has established various self-insurance funds, in which the Clerk participates.
 These funds are accounted for as internal service funds in the basic financial statements of the County.
 Workers' compensation claims exceeding \$650,000 per claim are covered with specific excess insurance for the life of the claim.
 The County is also self-insured under sovereign immunity up to a maximum of \$200,000 per person/\$300,000 per occurrence for claims against the County involving negligence, including automobile and general liability.
 Negligence claims in excess of the statutory limits set forth in Section 768.28, Florida Statutes, can only be recovered through an act of the state of Florida Legislature.
 Effective October 1, 2013, the County no longer maintains excess insurance coverage on these types of claims.
 Settled claims have not exceeded then-present commercial coverage in the past year.
 Reserves have been established at the County for both claims that have been reported but not paid and claims incurred but not reported.
-Employee medical benefits claims exceeding \$550,000 per claim are covered with specific excess insurance with no limit (the medical benefits fund is covered by aggregate excess insurance through reinsurance purchased from private insurance carriers).
-During the fiscal year ended September 30, 2016, the Clerk paid \$229,249 to the BOCC for insurance coverage.
+Employee medical benefits claims exceeding \$550,000 per claim are covered with specific excess insurance with no limit (the medical benefits fund is covered by aggregate excess insurance through reinsurance purchased from private insurance coverage.

-Note 14-Contingent Liability of Title IV-D's 2016 Indirect Cost Rate
+Note 13-Contingent Liability of Title IV-D's 2017 Indirect Cost Rate

 The state of Florida engages a consultant to perform a cost study related to the indirect cost rate for Title IV-D reimbursement.
-At the time the financial statements were available to be issued, the indirect cost rate for 2016 was yet to be determined.
-Preliminary discussions with the State would indicate the rate is likely to be materially lowered and would result in a recapture of a material amount of 2016's Title IV-D Reimbursement revenues on a prospective basis.
-The exposure related to this contingency cannot be accurately estimated.
+The indirect cost rate for 2017 was not yet determined by the consultant or approved by the Clerk at the time of the financial statement preparation.
+As such, the retroactive application of the rate and the exposure related to this contingency cannot be accurately estimated.